 SANTA CLARITA, Calif.
 (January 11, 2012) – The Princess Cruises Community Foundation and Susan G. Komen for the Cure® have announced a new three-year partnership for two research projects supporting the fight against breast cancer.

-The projects are funded by the Princess Cruises Community Foundation’s On Deck for the Cure® program, which is a 5K fundraising walk for passengers held during the course of every Princess cruise.
+The projects are funded by the Princess Cruises Community Foundation’s On Deck for the Cure® program, a 5K fundraising walk for passengers held during every Princess cruise.

 At the same time, the Foundation has been welcomed into the Komen Million Dollar Council for surpassing this donation milestone.